agentplexus/stats-agent-team/SEARCH_INTEGRATION.md

 ## Overview

-The research agent uses the [grokify/metasearch](https://github.com/grokify/metasearch) library to perform web searches across multiple search engine providers.
+The research agent uses the [grokify/metaserp](https://github.com/grokify/metaserp) library (aka MetaSerp) to perform web searches across multiple search engine providers.
 This enables the system to find real, verifiable statistics from reputable sources on the web.

 ## Supported Search Providers